 Work and training abroad

-It is strongly advisable to contact the department responsible for speciality training at the State Chamber of Physicians (Landesärztekammer) of which you are a member before leaving the country to carry out your training abroad.
-However, it is important to bear in mind that they will not be able to guarantee that any period of speciality training carried out abroad will be recognised upon return to Germany.
+It is strongly advisable to contact the department responsible for specialty training at the State Chamber of Physicians (Landesärztekammer) of which you are a member before leaving the country to carry out your training abroad.
+However, it is important to bear in mind that they will not be able to guarantee that any period of specialty training carried out abroad will be recognised upon return to Germany.

 Finding work abroad